Bristol Type 603: Britannia and Brigand (603 S3)

 The third series of 603, introduced in 1982 and continuing until 1994, saw Bristol adopt for the first time the names of the famous Bristol Aeroplane Company models for its cars.
 With this series of 603, there was a smaller radiator grille and more modern rear vision mirrors.
 The headlamps were the rectangular units from the Volkswagen Scirocco II.
 The tail-lights, borrowed from the Bedford CF2 van, were also mounted directly vertically, whereas on previous versions of the 603 the reversing lights were separate from the rear turn indicators and brake lights.

-Bristol Britannia at Filton, England (2010).
-This model was produced from 1982 to 1994 and was replaced by the Bristol Blenheim.